Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/README.md

 > - Issues to create the API request, by putting the URL together.
 Ended it up finding a solution by using template literals - String Interpolation.
 > - I had issues in transforming and accessing the object returned by the API's request.
 Transformed in a JSON object and accessed the ".results" property to iterate through the object.
 > - Had issues to create a HTML template to render the object returned by the request.
 > - Bug encountered when rendering "bootstrap-card-group" on large screens.
-Found the solution here:
+Found the solution here
-> -
+> - Bug found on filling FontAwesome starts according to rating from API.
+Found solution on:[A Simple JavaScript Technique for Filling Star Ratings](https://webdesign.tutsplus.com/tutorials/a-simple-javascript-technique-for-filling-star-ratings--cms-29450).
 > -
 > -
 > -